billy2204/esp32-ble-pc/README.md

 ### Hardware (ESP32) Setup

 **Description**
-* When client connect to esp32 succesfully, the buzzer will play a tone 1 time
+* When client connect to esp32 succesfully, the buzzer will play a tone 1 time at pin G25
-* When client disconnect to esp32, the buzzer will play a tone 2 time
+* When client disconnect to esp32, the buzzer will play a tone 2 time at pin G25

 1. **Install Arduino IDE:**
     * Download and install the Arduino IDE from [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).